megonzau/megonzau-github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a passionate economist with a  background in academia, research, and public sector.
-At the Ministry of Economy and Finance, I played a key role in the development of green financial tools.
-Additionally, my expertise spans research using DSGE and CGE models, and the use of Machine Learning for macroeconomic forecasts.
+Marcos Gonzalez-Auhing is a passionate economist with a background in academia, research, and public sector.
+His interests include evaluating economics impacts of environmental policies using DSGE and CGE models, predicting macroeconomic variables with Machine Learning, handling large databases, developing green financial tools and public policies.
+He has served in the Ecuadorian public sector as Technical General Coordinator and National Director of Real Sector Policies